github/docs/content/github/setting-up-and-managing-organizations-and-teams/restricting-repository-creation-in-your-organization.md

 ---
 title: Restricting repository creation in your organization
-intro: 'To protect your organization''s data, you can configure permissions for creating repositories in your organization.'
+intro: 'To protect your organization\'s data, you can configure permissions for creating repositories in your organization.'
 redirect_from:
   - /articles/restricting-repository-creation-in-your-organization
 versions: